stfc/PSyclone/doc/user_guide/transformations.rst

 Available Kernel Transformations
 ++++++++++++++++++++++++++++++++

-PSyclone currently provides just one kernel transformation:
+PSyclone currently provides just one kernel-specific transformation (although there are a number that can be applied to either or both the PSy-layer and Kernel-layer PSyiR):

 .. autoclass:: psyclone.transformations.ACCRoutineTrans
    :noindex: